jimmyKodar/Tetris/DEV_JOURNAL.md

   - HTML5 canvas
   - webGL / webGPU

+## 2024-05-14

+- **22:26** - Got some time over so will add atleast one more rotation to the T-block

+* **22:40** - Boom, done.
+Also added checks for rotation so that there must be space for rotation to occur.

 ## 2024-05-12

 - **10:15** - Starting to fix / add movment now with the new deltaTime system.